-This wine boasts a gorgeous dark color with aromatics of black cherry, plum and blackcurrant followed by layers of sandalwood, graphite and exotic spices.
-The entry is smooth with refined tannins and a perfect balance of oak and dark red fruit fills out the palate, followed by a lush, lingering finish.
+This wine boasts a gorgeous dark color with aromatics of cherry, spice, and earthy undertones.
+The entry is smooth with refined tannins followed by a lush, lingering finish.

 Double Gold, Top of Class | 2019 San Antonio Stock Show & Rodeo International Wine Competition

 100% Estate Grown

 The 2016 vintage had a very early start with bud break in the vineyard about two weeks ahead of 2015 (the warmest vintage on record).
 A very mild and warm end to winter plus an exceptionally warm spring, lead to faster and earlier growth in the vineyards.
 This allowed us to achieve better canopy management and adjust crop size earlier on in the growing season.
 Once the summer months were upon us, we quickly thought we could surpass 2015 as the warmest growing season ever.
 2016 calmed down a bit in late July and early August returning to more moderate eastern Washington Temperatures.
 With a warm but not hot August days and cool nights, the white wine varietals flourished.
 Most white wine varietals in the state experienced some of the earliest harvest dates on record.
 These warm days and cool nights allowed for these varietals to achieve optimal ripeness and balanced acidity.
 These wines should show fresh, ripe and rounded fruit with beautifully balanced acidity for years to come.